 Service and volunteering is something that has held such a big piece of my heart since before I can remember.
 Nothing makes me happier than giving up a part of myself to make sure that others feel full and loved.

-Here on campus I wanted to make sure I was still able to give back to the community.
-That is why LAS and my sorority Alpha Chi Omega have become so important me because of their emphasis on community service.
+Here on campus, I wanted to make sure I was still able to give back to the community.
+That is why LAS has become so important me because of its emphasis on community service.
 I am involved with the Mary Ellen Brandell Volunteer Center here on campus where there are always new ways to get involved.

 I have been so blessed with all I have been given in my lifetime, and giving to other’s in need is one way I try to so thankful for all of my granted opportunities.
 Through my service, I have been able to do so many other things that I love such as travel, meet new people, and grow in my faith.
 I am so excited to enter a profession that will allow me to assist others day in and day out, and I can’t wait to see where else my passion will take me in life.